Fixed: IRQL_NOT_LESS_OR_EQUAL Stop Code in Windows 11/10/8/7

 Part 1: Create a Bootable USB Flash Drive using DiskGenius Free Edition

 Step 2.
 Install and run DiskGenius Free Edition on this computer.
-Select the USB drive which will be created as bootable disk, then click "Tools" – "Create WinPE Bootable USB Drive of DiskGenius".
+Select the USB drive which will be created as a bootable disk, then click "Tools" – "Create WinPE Bootable USB Drive of DiskGenius".

 IRQL_NOT_LESS_OR_EQUAL